morloc-project/morloc/doc/terminology.md

 This is a simple language designed to be easy to parse by a machine.
 It contains all the information needed to build the Morloc executable, but is abstracted away from the particular syntax used for specification.

+ * Void, wells and sinks

+A node that either writes to or reads from something outside the program will have type `Void`.
+Functions with a void input are *wells*, they produce data, but take nothing from other nodes.
+Functions that have a void output, take data and do something with it, passing nothing on.
+Since functions are black boxes in Morloc, there is no guarantee that a function without a void in its type signature doesn't interact impurely with the system.